 *See data distribution timeline – https://getlisted.org/static/resources/listing_time_to_live.pdf

 Moz Local in the UK

-Moz Local also offer listing distribution in the UK.
-They submit via Thomson Local which gets your data on seven sites and a network of local newspaper sites.
-In reality this aggregator doesn’t have such extensive networks as the US aggregators do (not Moz’s fault, just the way the UK market is.)
-The UK cost is £99/year.
+Moz Local also offers listing distribution in the UK.
+They submit via Central Index and Scoot which gets your data on seven sites and a network of local newspaper sites.
+In reality, this aggregator doesn’t have such extensive networks as the US aggregators do (not Moz’s fault, just the way the UK market is.)

 Moz Local Pricing